The Department of Political Science

 Her research appears in Politics & Society, American Journal of Sociology, Daedalus, Annual Review of Political Science, Hérodote, and various edited volumes.
 Her work has been supported by the National Science Foundation, the Professional Staff Congress at CUNY, the Eugene M. Lang Foundation, the National Center for Border Security and Immigration (BORDERS), the Hauser Center for Nonprofit Organizations (Harvard University), the Institute for the Social Sciences (Cornell University), the Institute for the Study of Societal Issues (UC Berkeley), and the Netherland-America Foundation.

-Dr. de Graauw earned her Ph.D. degree in Political Science from the University of California at Berkeley.
+Professor de Graauw earned her Ph.D. degree in Political Science from the University of California at Berkeley.
 She has been a researcher at the Harvard Kennedy School of Government and Cornell University.
 In 2012, she co-founded the Section on Migration and Citizenship of the American Political Science Association, and she currently serves as its secretary.
-In 2014, Els joined the editorial board of the Journal of Ethnic and Migration Studies.
+In 2014, she joined the editorial board of the Journal of Ethnic and Migration Studies.

 An up-to-date list of publications can be found on her website.